Ever wondered why “SongRhythm Tracks“, and not just, “Rhythm Tracks“?

 Two – There is natural variety promoted over the repeats.

 That is, a number of recordings of all aspects of playing, fills, post-fills, shots and more are taken and selectively chosen while sequencing and engineering the final audio.
 This provides the natural variety one gets with drummers.
-It helps prevent the drumming becoming monotonous and repetitive.
+It helps prevent the drumming from becoming monotonous and repetitive.

 Three – The arrangement is always spelling out aspects of the song’s form.